MichaelVelarde/briefcase/README.md

 # Michael Velarde's Software Engineering Portfolio

 ## Introduction
 Welcome to my data engineering portfolio!
 I'm Carlos Michael Velarde Kubber, a Bolivian/American with a Bachelor's degree in Software Engineering.
-Currently.
 This Git repository serves as a briefcase housing three substantial projects that I've developed.

 ### Projects